-If you are one type of a forgetful fellow, it would be best to take note of the MACU routing number.
-It is just one set so you will not have to worry about using the wrong MACU routing number.
+If you are one type of a forgetful fellow, it would be best to note the MACU routing number.
+It is just one set, so you will not have to worry about using the wrong MACU routing number.

 Here is where the “simple way” of finding your MACU routing number gets curious.
-While this information is already known to many people, there are still some who do not know this trick.
+While this information is already known to many people, some do not know this trick.

 The MACU routing number, just any routing number, is printed on checks.
-If you are curious to know, you may take out your MACU check right now.
+So, if you are curious to know, you may take out your MACU check right now.

 On the MACU check page, look at the bottom-left corner.
 Find the nine-digit set that is located next to your account number.
 That is the MACU routing number.

-Routing numbers are also called ABA routing number or transit routing number.
-So if you see these terminologies, they refer to the same routing number that we are trying to tell you.
+Routing numbers are also called ABA routing numbers or transit routing numbers.
+So if you see these terminologies, they refer to the same thing.

-Given that the MACU routing number has nine digits.
+The MACU routing number has nine digits.
 Each number represents something.
-But for the general term, the MACU routing number or any routing number is used to identify a bank and where it is located.
+But for the general term, the MACU routing number or any routing number is used to identify a bank and its location.

-Yes, those numbers that you see that consists of the routing number can be interpreted.
-If you are thinking that it would be a bit difficult, then you are thinking it wrong.
+Yes, those numbers that you see that consist of the routing number can be interpreted.
+If you think that it would be a bit difficult, then you are thinking it wrong.

 The MACU routing number is divided only into three parts.
-The only important thing that you can read is the first two parts.
+Therefore, the only important thing that you can read is the first two parts.

 The first part is called the Federal Reserve Processing Symbol.
-That means those numbers are used for the Federal Reserve to locate an institution.
+That means the Federal Reserve uses those numbers to locate an institution.
 In this case, it is the MACU, which is a credit union and a financial institution.